 If all goes well, the ladies will accept her.
 They will eat away the candy plug to release her into the hive.

 By the time you come back to check, you may find eggs already laid.
 And you will know that the installation will have been successful, even if you do not see her.

 The candy plug buys her some time.
 It takes about 2-3 days to eat through.

 Meaning, they could start chewing it to get at her because they want to kill her.
 But, by the time they are through, her pheromones have taken over and they accept her with open antennae.

 All your beekeeping activities should be purposeful.
 We inspect when there’s a need.
 We requeen when there is a need.

 If you’re a commercial beekeeper, you’ll probably requeen annually or every two years.
 Everyone else should do as a matter of necessity.

 Each colony will behave differently so just because you requeen one, doesn’t mean all the others have to be subjected to the same treatment.

-Requeening is a relatively simple activity for a beekeeper, but its success is where it gets more complicated.
+Requeening a hive is a relatively simple activity for a beekeeper, but its success is where it gets more complicated.